-In terms of quality of the connection, Airtel is the best in Leh Ladakh but the coverage of Airtel connection is pretty much confined to Leh town and its vicinity.
-Hence, when wide coverage is required within Ladakh then BSNL / MTNL mobile connections have the widest coverage.
+In terms of quality of the connection, Airtel is the best in Leh Ladakh, but the coverage of Airtel connection is pretty much confined to Leh town and its vicinity.
+Hence, when you need wide coverage within Ladakh, then BSNL / MTNL mobile connections have the widest coverage.

 I highly recommend carrying a BSNL / MTNL postpaid mobile connection to Leh Ladakh.

 Q26.
 Where do I find mobile phone connectivity in Ladakh?

 Mobile connectivity in Leh Ladakh is fairly limited to Leh town and Nubra Valley only within Leh Ladakh.
 There is limited connectivity at Hanle village and Pangong Tso (Lukung village); however, many times, the connection cannot be connected at these places.
 Tso Moriri, on the other hand, does not have any mobile phone connectivity.
 The last place where you will get mobile signals towards Tso Moriri is Chumathang.